lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Extensions/DiscordUserExt.md

 # HasPermission method

 Return if the discord user has the given oxide permission.
-If the user is not linked this will return false
+If the user is not linked, this will return false

 ```csharp
 public static bool HasPermission(this DiscordUser user, string permission)